Retained interest

-Retained interest (also colloquially known as a payout penalty) is future, currently unpaid, interest that some lenders add to the remaining principal of a loan to determine a payout figure in the event that the loan is terminated before the completion of the original term.
+Retained interest is not generally synonymous with a payout penalty is future, currently unpaid, interest that some lenders add to the remaining principal of a loan to determine a payout figure in the event that the loan is terminated before the completion of the original term.

-When two parties enter into a loan agreement, the amount of interest payable over the term of the loan is calculated and then amortized across the loan repayments.
+When two parties enter into a loan agreement, For some fixed-term or precomputed-interest loans, the total interest is calculated in advance and allocated across repayments.
 Thus, each repayment can be considered to include two parts: one part repaying some of the principal of the loan, and the other paying interest.

 In the situation that a loan is terminated early, a portion of the interest originally calculated for that loan has not yet been paid, as this interest would have been included in the interest portion of future repayments that are no longer going to be made.

 Some lenders recover ("retain") some (or all) of this interest by adding it to the remaining principal of the loan when calculating a payout figure.
 This portion of the future interest included in the early payout figure for a loan is known as retained interest.